bashrc2/bashrc2/README.md

 availability and searchability.
 This does not imply endorsement of Github's policies or business practices.
-The same projects are also available on Gitlab, Codebarg, and elsewhere.
+The same projects are also available on Gitlab, Codeberg, and elsewhere.
 ```